confluentinc/operator-earlyaccess/external-access-load-balancer/README.rst

      http://controlcenter.$DOMAIN

 #.
-Log in to Control Center and view the brokers and the created topic.
-See that messages are being produced to the elastic-0 topic.
+Check that the ``elastic-0`` topic was created and that messages are being produced to the topic.

 =========
 Tear Down